Pathway Explore Tool

 Where can I find more information about what New Minor Subjects are available?

-See the New Minor Subject section of this FAQ page below and the website https://www.tcd.ie/tjh/new-minor-subject .
-Please note that students on Deaf Studies and Sociology and Social Policy cannot take up a New Minor Subject.
+See the New Minor Subject section of this FAQ page below and the Trinity Joint Honours website.
+Please note that students on Deaf Studies and Columbia Dual B.A. programmes cannot take up a New Minor Subject.

-Please note that not all pathways are offered by all programmes.
+Please note that not all pathways are offered by all programmes or subjects

 If I don’t continue with one of my two subjects in Year 2 and take Trinity Electives and Open Modules, can I still take the Major with Minor pathway?

-No, you will graduate with a Single Honors degree.
+No, you will graduate with a Single Honours degree.

 Of my first year subjects can I choose either subject to focus on in Year 2?

 Yes, in general you can choose to continue with any one of your subjects, or continue with both if you wish.
-However, there may be some exceptions to this and it is important to check with your School.
+However, there may be some exceptions to this and it is important to check with your School or in the case of Trinity Joint Honours, your programme office.a

 Are all exit pathways open to me with my subject choices?

 This will depend on the Year 2 pathway you choose that is available within your programme.
-For instance, if you choose to continue one subject and not your second subject, your progression pathway will be limited to graduating with a Single Honors degree.
-The Joint Honors Explore Your Pathways tool will provide you with a general overview of the pathway options.
-It is important to talk to your School also as some restrictions may apply locally (not all pathways options are available on all programmes).
+For instance, if you choose to continue one subject and not your second subject, your progression pathway will be limited to graduating with a Single Honours degree.
+It is important to talk to your School or programme office as some restrictions may apply locally (not all pathway options are available on all programmes or subjects).

 Do I have to take Trinity Electives or Open Modules?

 This will depend on the course you are taking and the pathway you choose.
 In some courses or on some award pathways you will need to take Trinity Electives and/or Open Modules and in other courses or pathways you will not have to.
-It is best to check with your School directly to see the options available.
-The Joint Honors Explore Your Pathways tool will provide you with a general overview of the pathway options.
+It is best to check with your School or programme office directly to see the options available.

 Can I continue all four subjects in Year 2?